 Tea shops in North Devon

-This vintage themed café serves a wide range of food and drink.
+Tea on the Green, Westward Ho! – This vintage-themed café serves a wide range of food and drink.
 Their cream teas are named after movie stars such as’ the Hepburn’.
 Be warned there might be a waiting list for a table.